ravendb/bootcamp/src/Unit-1/lesson6/README.md

 entities you have loaded (with `Load` or `Query` methods), and when you call `SaveChanges`, all changes to those entities are sent to the database in a *single remote call*.

-The `Delete` method, which we used in the last part of the code will delete the matching document in the server side.
+The `Delete` method, which we have used in the last part of the code, will delete the matching document in the server side.
 You can provide the document id or an entity instance.

 **Again, all the changes are applied in the server side only after you call the  `SaveChanges` method.**

-> The session implements the Unit of Work patter.
+> The session implements the Unit of Work pattern.
 Learn more reading the [official documentation]( http://ravendb.net/docs/article-page/latest/csharp/client-api/session/what-is-a-session-and-how-does-it-work)

 ## Modifying documents with the `Store` method
 Beyond saving a new entity, the `Store` method is also used to associate entities